 By law, municipalities have authority to establish SAD's.
-The City's role is to establish the SAD, provide the financing for the improvement (usually through the sale of bonds), contract for design and construction of the improvement, collect the SAD payments from the benefiting property owners and pay off the debt.
+The City's role is to establish the SAD, provide the financing for the improvement (usually sometimes through the sale of bonds), contract for design and construction of the improvement, collect the SAD payments from the benefiting property owners and pay off the debt (if used).

 Since the greatest benefits of local street improvement accrue to the owners of property along the streets, the costs of these improvements are borne by the benefiting property owners in many municipalities.
 The City of Rochester Hills, like many other municipalities, has very limited resources for local street improvement and does not receive an adequate level of funding through general property taxes, existing voted millage or the gas and weight taxes to bear the sole cost of paving the local gravel streets.
-For this reason, the City has adopted the special assessment district (SAD) approach to finance paving of local gravel streets.
+For this reason, the City has adopted the special assessment district (SAD) approach to finance paving of local gravel-streets.

-Rochester Hills has recognized a benefit in reduced operation and maintenance costs of a paved road versus an equivalent length of gravel road.
-Thus, to encourage and assist residents fronting gravel roads to pave their subdivisions, a policy of cost sharing intent at 60% City, 40% Resident and a not-to-exceed cap of \$5,000.00 per each potentially buildable lot is proposed.
+Rochester Hills has recognized a benefit in reduced operation and maintenance costs of a paved road versus an equivalent length of gravel road or a paved road reaching the end of its useful life.
+Thus, to encourage and assist residents fronting gravel local roads to pave their subdivisions, a policy of cost sharing intent at 60% City, 40% Resident and a not-to-exceed cap of \$5,000.00 per each potentially buildable lot is proposed.
 This recommendation was endorsed for incorporation by a resolution by the Police and Local Road Funding Technical Review Committee at their November 7, 2012 meeting.